uccser/cs-field-guide/text/en/chapters/network-communication-protocols.md

 Channels usually form around a particular topic, such as Python,  Music, TV show fans, Gaming or Hacking.
 Convention dictates that channel names start with one or two # symbols, such as #python or ##TheBigBangTheory. *Conventions* are different to protocols in that they aren’t actually enforced by the protocol, but people choose to use it that way.

 To get started with IRC, first you should get a client.
-A client is a program that let’s you connect Ask your teacher about which one to use.
+A client is a program that let’s you connect.
+Ask your teacher about which one to use.
 For this chapter, we’ll use the [freenode web client](http://webchat.freenode.net/).
 Check with your teacher about which channel to join, as they may have set one up for you.

 Try a few things while you’re in there.
 Look at this [list of commands](http://en.wikipedia.org/wiki/List_of_Internet_Relay_Chat_commands) and try to use some of them.
 What response do you get?
 Does this make sense?